Livonian War: Russian invasion of Livonia

 Ivan IV regarded the Livonian Confederation's approach to the Polish–Lithuanian union for protection under the Treaty of Pozvol as casus belli.
 In 1554 Livonia and Russia had signed a fifteen-year truce in which Livonia agreed not to enter into an alliance with Poland–Lithuania.
 On 22 January 1558, Ivan reacted with the invasion of Livonia.
-Many Livonian fortresses surrendered without resistance while Russian troops took Dorpat (Tartu) in May, Narwa (Narva) in July and laid siege to Reval (Tallinn).
+The Russians were seen by local peasants as liberators from the German control of Livonia.
+Many Livonian fortresses surrendered without resistance while Russian troops took Dorpat (Tartu) in May, Narva in July and laid siege to Reval (Tallinn).
 Reinforced by 1,200 Landsknechts, 100 gunners, and ammunition from Germany, Livonian forces successfully retook Wesenberg (Rakvere) along with a number of other fortresses.
 Although the Germans raided Russian territory, Dorpat (Tartu), Narva, and many lesser fortresses remained in Russian hands.
 The initial Russian advance was led by the Khan of Qasim Shahghali, with two other Tatar princes at the head of a force that included Russian boyars, Tatar, and Pomestnoe cavalry, as well as Cossacks, who at that time were mostly armed foot soldiers.
 Ivan gained further ground in campaigns during the years 1559 and 1560.
 In January 1559, Russian forces again invaded Livonia.
 A six-month truce covering May to November was signed between Russia and Livonia while Russia fought in the Russo-Crimean Wars.

 Prompted by the Russian invasion, Livonia first unsuccessfully sought help from Emperor Ferdinand I, then turned to Poland–Lithuania.
 Landmeister von Fürstenburg fled to Poland–Lithuania to be replaced by Gotthard Kettler.
 In June 1559, the estates of Livonia came under Polish–Lithuanian protection through the first Treaty of Vilnius.
 The Polish sejm refused to agree to the treaty, believing it to be a matter affecting only the Grand Duchy of Lithuania.
 In January 1560, Sigismund sent ambassador Martin Volodkov to the court of Ivan in Moscow in an attempt to stop the Russian cavalry rampaging through rural Livonia.